Release Me 2

-Release Me 2 is a compilation album of rare and previously unreleased recordings by American singer Barbra Streisand.
+Release Me 2 is a compilation album of ten rare and previously unreleased recordings by American singer Barbra Streisand.
 Released on CD, vinyl and digital formats on August 6, 2021, it is a follow-up to her 2012 compilation Release Me.

 Sales of Release Me 2 extended Streisand's successful chart history in the U.S., making her the only woman with a top-20 album in each decade since the 1960s.

 Promotion

 Release Me 2 was initially announced June 2, 2021, followed two days later by the lead single "I'd Want It to Be You", a duet with Willie Nelson.
 An official lyric video directed by Matt Amato accompanied the single's release.

+In an interview, Barbra talked about the unique 1994 track "Sweet Forgiveness", released on July 1, "When I was planning my return to the concert stage in 1994 I asked Walter (Afanasieff) to produce a song called 'Ordinary Miracles' by Marvin Hamlisch and Alan and Marilyn Bergman and Walter said "If there's time to record a second song would you be interested in hearing something I wrote for you?'
+Then he sat down at the piano and played me this exquisite piece of music called 'Sweet Forgiveness.'
+'Ordinary Miracles' took longer to record than we planned so we only had time to do one completed pass of 'Sweet Forgiveness' - meaning I recorded my one-take vocal, singing live with the orchestra.
+And now, I'm really happy to share it with you."

-This was followed by another duet on June 25: "Rainbow Connection" with Kermit the Frog.
+Then there was a second duet, which came out on June 25: "Rainbow Connection" with Kermit the Frog.
 On July 1, "Sweet Forgiveness" premiered in the U.K. on The Zoe Ball Breakfast Show, then subsequently released to digital platforms.

 Zane Lowe joined Streisand at her home to discuss the album; their interview appeared August 4 on YouTube.